+All database applications can be divided into 2 classes: OLTP and data warehouses.
 OLTP stands for Online Transactions Processing.
-It’s easier to explain by an example.
+It's easy to explain the difference between them by an example.

 Imagine yourself buying groceries at your local supermarket.
 When you are done filling your shopping basket and finally come to checkout, here’s what happens: